intel-unesp-mcp/infieri2019-session2/README.md

 ```

-This code is on the directory
+This code is on the directory:

 ```
 <git_dir>/matrix/src
 ```

-In order to compile the application execute
+In order to compile the application execute:

 ```
 cd <git_dir>/matrix/linux